-The units for this entry, based on average density, were changed to: 1,003 m3.
+The volume for this entry, based on average density, was changed to 1,003 m3.

-Box 2: Sawnwood from Latvia and Estonia
+Example 2: Sawnwood from Latvia and Estonia

 Regular checks undertaken on 2013 data identified a number of entries for sawnwood imports from Latvia and Estonia that had been coded as hardwood but that had average densities more closely associated with sawn softwood.